azl397985856/learn-shell/network.md

 # Output: ns2.google.com.
 ```

-3. +short
+### "+short" for brief info

-As I Claimed, Usaully what we really care about the "ANSWER SECTION", "+short" rocks.
+As I Claimed, Usaully what we really care about the "ANSWER SECTION", "+short" can help.

 ## Advanced Usage